Why Does My Dog’s Front Leg Shake

 7.Shaking Puppy Syndrome

-Shaking Puppy Syndrome (SPS) is a neurological disorder affecting dogs’ nervous systems.
+Shaking Puppy shaker syndrome (SPS) is a neurological disorder affecting dogs’ nervous systems.
 People most commonly see it in puppies between two weeks and three months.
 Common symptoms of SPS include trembling in one area or the entire body.
 The shaking may be sudden or may occur slowly over time.
 It can be acute or chronic and can sometimes be intermittent.

 Puppies with SPS may also have difficulty walking, sitting, or sleeping normally.
 It is important to note that not all dogs with SPS will exhibit all of these symptoms.
 Additionally, some dogs with SPS will show no signs of the disorder.
 Certain dog breeds are more likely to develop SPS than others, and the dog’s parents typically inherit this condition.